keiichirokubota/ggseminar/README.md

 # ggseminar

-This repository is for page of GGseminar.
+This is a repository for the page of GGseminar.